By Eric

 However, India's real challenges are longer term.
 The country remains

-very energy poor and burdened with serving a population of 800 million people
+very energy poor and burdened with serving a

-living in poverty.
-New Delhi is caught between having to develop policies that
+population of 800 million people living in poverty.
+New Delhi is caught between

-not only facilitate the growth needs of a vibrant metropolitan marketplace with
+having to develop policies that not only facilitate the growth needs of a

-deep ties to international markets but also address the needs of an enormous,
+also address the needs of an enormous, poor rural population requiring

-poor rural population requiring consistent subsidization.
-The indelible
+consistent subsidization.
+The indelible contradiction and competition for

-contradiction and competition for resources between the two economies of India
+resources between the two economies of India will only exacerbate divisions

-will only exacerbate divisions between local and national authorities,
+between local and national authorities, restricting New Delhi's options no

-restricting New Delhi's options no matter who is in power.
+matter who is in power.

 For updates click homepage